theflakes/Linux_Forensic_Harvester/README.md

 Linux Forensic Harvester
     Author: Brian Kellogg
     License: MIT
     Disclaimer:
         This tool comes with no warranty or support.
         If anyone chooses to use it, you accept all responsibility and liability.

 Must be run as root.

 Usage:
     lin_fh [options]
-    lin_fh -fksl
+    lin_fh -fkcl
     lin_fh [--ip <ip> --port <port>] [--depth <depth>] lin_fh [--ip <ip> --port <port>] [--limit]
     lin_fh [--i <ip> -p <port>] [--suidsgid] [--limit]